-Choice of materials, finishes and workmanship must be durable and cleanable especially in wet areas.

-- Landscaping of the gardens must be built into the contract to ensure gardens are both easy to maintain.
-This should be accommodated in the landscape plans, and sited correctly. - All areas must be well ventilated, if possible air conditioned.
+- Choice of materials, finishes and workmanship must be durable and cleanable especially in wet - Landscaping of the gardens must be built into the contract to ensure gardens are both easy to maintain.
+This should be accommodated in the landscape plans, and sited correctly. - All areas must be well ventilated, if possible, air conditioned.
 Care should be taken when designing HVAC systems to accommodate higher and lower pressure areas both for infection prevention and also odour control. - Good use of familiar non institutionalised materials, colour and finishes. - Appropriate, durable and cost-effective finishes are required.
 It is important that the types and quality of finishes are researched and approved by the service practitioners who can also advise on the colour and colour scheme suitable. - Buildings also need to be efficient and cost effective and should not accommodate redundant or concealed areas.
 Maintenance must be considered when planning the building.
 Building with face bricks, although more expensive, saves on painting in the future.
 Ensuring that pipes are accessible will assist with future maintenance, the safety of the maintenance staff must also be considered in the design.
 Electrical, plumbing and mechanical fittings must be vandal-proof.
 Electrical fittings must be tamper proof. - Adequate housekeeping spaces must be provided in appropriate and secured spaces.
 The building should be easy to clean and to maintain.
-Finishes and detail should not collect dirt in creyvices and joints - Normal disabled friendly design to be implemented - The facility must have proper and good illumination at night - The site preparation, construction and operation / maintenance of the building itself must be environmentally friendly and compliant with all environmental legislation - Energy and water efficiency and the use of solar to be considered in the design - Paint used on walls to be washable paint - Internal layout of the building must be such that the number of internal spaces requiring forced ventilation shall be minimised.
-While this would be the preferred design option, it must at all times be taken into account that the provision of open window spaces and the design thereof are restricted and limited by the nature of the service provided and that security and safety standards according to the level of daily operations, must at all times outrank the requirement for reduced forced ventilation - Note: Site is close to the site and severe corrosion may occur
+Finishes and detail should not collect dirt in crevice's and joints. - Normal differently-abled design to be implemented. - The facility must have proper and good illumination at night - The site preparation, construction and operation / maintenance of the building itself must be environmentally friendly and compliant with all environmental legislation - Energy and water efficiency and the use of solar to be considered in the design - Paint used on walls to be washable paint - Internal layout of the building must be such that the number of internal spaces requiring forced ventilation shall be minimised.
+While this would be the preferred design option, it must at all times be taken into account that the provision of open window spaces and the design thereof are restricted and limited by the nature of the service provided and that security and safety standards according to the level of daily operations, must at all times outrank the requirement for reduced forced ventilation.

-E. Orientation
+Orientation